 Expect that it will take a lot more time to get things done than what it would back at home.
 There are inefficient processes to deal with, conflicting information that's given, and closures due to lunch breaks to contend with.
 Oh, and of course, the crowds!
 It can be a challenge to figure out how and where to get things done.
 Things that make sense back home don't make sense in India, and vice-versa.
 One of the worst things you can do is ask, "Why?" because often there's no logical answer.
 India's a great country for building (and testing) patience.
 However, if you're persistent it will pay off.
 There's a saying that anything is possible in India, it just takes time (and a bit of money on the side!).

 12. Pricing in India

-As a foreigner in India, do be aware that the price you are quoted for items will usually be much higher (commonly up to three times more) than the price Indians would pay.
+As a foreigner in India, do be aware that the price you're quoted for items will usually be much higher (commonly up to three times more) than the price Indians would pay.
 Hence, it's important to negotiate.
 Never accept the first price given.
-Start with these tips for bargaining at markets.
+Start with these tips for bargaining at markets..

-All in all, it does take a while to adjust to being in India but rest assured, most people start feeling more comfortable after a week or so.
-Before long you'll find yourself falling into a love-hate relationship with the country, its frustrations and its strange appeal.
+All in all, it does take a while to adjust to India.
+Before long though, you'll find yourself falling into a love-hate relationship with the country, its frustrations and its strange intangible appeal.